ItsbaileyX3525/ItsbaileyX3525/README.md

 If you're curious about my work, be sure to check out my itch account.
 There, you'll find a few games I've made and am currently working on, such as nextbots and sus clicker: python version.

+## Games and apps
+I haven't created many apps and or games but I do make little side games which you can see in my repos.
+As of 2023 I am currently working on a mobile app called "Clicker heros" (spelt incorrectly cause why not) which uses the taptapir framework on javascript by one of my favourite developers, @pokepetter

 ### Thank you!
 Thanks for taking the time to read my README.
 I can't wait to see what exciting projects the future holds!